easybuilders/easybuild-tutorial/docs/comparison_other_tools/README.md

 <p><img src="../img/spack_logo.png" alt="Spack logo" width="25%"/></p>

-The project that resembles most with EasyBuild is <a href="https://spack.io/">Spack</a>, a flexible package manager for HPC systems.
+The project that most compares with EasyBuild is <a href="https://spack.io/">Spack</a>, a flexible package manager for HPC systems.

 It was created by [Todd Gamblin](https://github.com/tgamblin) at [Lawrence Livermore National Lab (LLNL)](https://www.llnl.gov) in the US.